NathanPJF/shopify_latest-blog-post/readme.md

 Show either:

-* A) your store's most recent blog post, or
+* A) your store's most recent blog post regardless of which blog it came from, or
-* B) each of your store's blog's most recent blog post.
+* B) each of your blog's most recent blog post together in a group.

 ## Some background